Lecturize/Laravel-Taxonomies/README.md

 # Laravel Taxonomies

-Simple, nestable Terms & Taxonomies for Laravel 5.
+Simple, nestable Terms & Taxonomies (similar to WordPress) for Laravel 5.

 **Attention:** This package is a work in progress, please use with care and be sure to report any issues!